Youniwemi/digital-invoice/README.md

 # Digital Invoice

 Digital Invoice offers an effortless and unified interface for generating E-Invoices across various formats.
-It serves as a simplified wrapper around key libraries such as `easybill/zugferd-php`, `josemmo/einvoicing` (in a near future), and `atgp/factur-x`.
+It serves as a simplified wrapper around key libraries such as `easybill/zugferd-php`, `josemmo/einvoicing`, and `atgp/factur-x`.
 Our objective is to streamline the process of E-Invoice generation by bringing together the capabilities of these established libraries into one easy-to-use package.

 We extend our sincere appreciation to the developers of these libraries for their foundational contributions to the field.